bloater01/readme/README.md

 This documentation provides a comprehensive overview of the NBA stats dataset for the years 1998 to 2002.
 Each attribute has been explained in detail to facilitate a better understanding of the dataset and its potential applications.NBA Stats Dataset Documentation (1998-2002)
 Overview
 This documentation provides an in-depth explanation of the attributes included in the NBA stats dataset from Kaggle, covering the years 1998 to 2002.
-The dataset contains information about various player statistics during this time period.
+The dataset contains information about various player statistics during this time-period.

 ## Features